fscorrupt/awesome-stars/README.md

 - [Vansmak/mediarr-card](https://github.com/Vansmak/mediarr-card) - custom home assistant card
 - [jokob-sk/NetAlertX](https://github.com/jokob-sk/NetAlertX) - Network intruder and presence detector.
 Scans for devices connected to your network and alerts you if new and unknown devices are found.
 - [BobHasNoSoul/jellyfin-featured](https://github.com/BobHasNoSoul/jellyfin-featured) - add a featured content bar to the top of the jellyfin homepage with very little setup required.. you can also add custom lists for specific seasons etc.
-- [Xoconoch/spotizerr](https://github.com/Xoconoch/spotizerr) - Spotify music downloader with a lossless twist, based on the deezspot library
 - [DumbWareio/DumbPad](https://github.com/DumbWareio/DumbPad) - A Dumb Pad
 - [DumbWareio/DumbDrop](https://github.com/DumbWareio/DumbDrop) - dumb file dropper
 - [tsaridas/stremio-docker](https://github.com/tsaridas/stremio-docker) - Docker files for easy stremio server and client.
 Images pushed to Dockerhub